 "Chris's knowledge about the social Web, emerging technologies, and best practices runs deep.
 He knows what works, what might work and what's on the horizon.
 Best of all: he can explain it."

-He has collaborated with numerous branding, creative, and digital agencies, including BOND, Davis Elen, Digital Pulp, Heavenspot, iFactory, Liquid Agency, Ludomade, Scarlet Heifer, and Sideways.
+Over the years, he has collaborated with numerous creative agencies, including BOND, Davis Elen, Digital Pulp, Heavenspot, iFactory, Liquid Agency, Ludomade, Scarlet Heifer, and Sideways.